 Hair grows in cycles.
 Each cycle consists of a long growing phase followed by a brief transitional phase and then a short resting phase.
 At the end of the resting phase, the hair falls out and a new hair starts growing in the follicle, beginning the cycle again.
 Eyebrows and eyelashes have a growing phase of 1 to 6 months.
 Scalp hairs have a growing phase of 2 to 6 years.
 Normally, about 50 to 100 scalp hairs reach the end of the resting phase each day and fall out.

-Hair growth is regulated by male hormones (androgens, such as testosterone and dihydrotestosterone), which are present in both men and women, although in different amounts.
+Hair growth is regulated by male hormones (androgens, such as testosterone and dihydrotestosterone), which are present in both men and women but in different amounts.
 Testosterone stimulates hair growth in the pubic area and underarms.
 Dihydrotestosterone stimulates hair growth in the beard area and hair loss at the scalp.

-Hair disorders include excessive hairiness (hirsutism and hypertrichosis), hair loss (alopecia), and ingrown beard hairs (pseudofolliculitis barbae).
+Hair disorders include excessive hairiness (hirsutism and hypertrichosis—see Hairiness); hair loss (alopecia—see Hair Loss (Alopecia)), including alopecia areata (see Alopecia Areata); and ingrown beard hairs (pseudofolliculitis barbae—see Ingrown Beard Hairs).
 Most hair disorders are not serious or life threatening, but they are often perceived as major cosmetic issues that require treatment.
+Dandruff is not a hair disorder but rather a skin disorder (seborrheic dermatitis) of the scalp (see Seborrheic Dermatitis).